saitzaw/covid-dash/README.md

 ## Brief
-- visualization for the wuhan corona virus death toll and infection
+- visualization for the covid-19 virus death toll and infection
 - use the Dash and pandas for data visualization
 - use numpy for some calculation
 - can easily test as DEV SERVER